 Type II sounds are the type of sounds that immediately signal that something really bad is happening, or just happened.
-A typical example would be when you and your cousin (let’s call him Alec Robertson for the sake of argument) are scuffling vigorously in his bedroom long after the two of you are supposed to be sound asleep.
+A typical example would be when you and your cousin are scuffling vigorously in his bedroom long after the two of you are supposed to be sound asleep.
 A container of baby powder might be involved.
 Suddenly a thunderous crash erupts, caused by one of you kicking the dresser.
-To your uncle (let’s call him Uncle Jim for the sake of argument), that thunderous crash is definitely a Type II sound.
-“Uncle Jim” comes barrelling upstairs, throws open the door and bellows, “What in hell was that noise?”
+To your uncle, that thunderous crash is definitely a Type II sound.
+He comes barrelling upstairs, throws open the door and bellows, “What in hell was that noise?”

 One of you meekly asks, “What noise?”

 Your uncle tells you to go to bed, enumerating what will happen if he hears that noise again.
 This might include being skinned alive and boiled in oil, or worse yet, having to sleep in separate bedrooms.
 He stomps downstairs where muffled laughter ensues from all the adults.